Lipstick Love Affair

-I started a #silverhairredlips challenge on Instagram recently because I find the color combination of gray hair and red lipstick to be a winning combination.
+A few years ago, I started a #silverhairredlips challenge on Instagram because I wanted to showcase how the color combination of gray hair and red lipstick is a winning combination.

 I mean, LOOK: